 But who doesn’t love a cocktail?
 So Davis decided that opening a distillery was the route he would go.
 “Originally I was planning to buy another farm,” says Davis.
 “I looked at some of the Roxbury Land Trust’s farms, hoping to collaborate, and then Barbara Henry, the first selectman of Roxbury, brought me down to the property at the old railway station and I knew this was the place I wanted.”

 That was in 2015 and it was the beginning of not only starting a distillery but taking on the task of restoring and repurposing several historic buildings.
 Built in 1872, the Roxbury Station had fallen into disuse and disrepair, as had the adjacent buildings.
 Working with vintage photographs, Davis has restored or preserved the exterior historic appearances of the buildings.
 Preserving the old train station has been challenging since the building was near collapse.
-It is now finished and returned to its original glory.
+It is now finished and returned to its original glory and is the new headquarters of the Roxbury Land Trust.
 While the exteriors have been dictated by history, the interiors have been refitted with top of the line equipment to produce spirits—from bourbon to gin to vodka.

 While many breweries and microbreweries have sprouted up in the past few years, distilleries are still a growing business.
 In New York State there are over 70 distilleries, in Connecticut there are fewer than ten.
 “We are still at the beginning of this craft boom,” says Davis.
 “Thirty years ago craft beers had two percent of the market share; today they have 35 percent.
 I believe it is part of the farm to table momentum and coming back to what’s made locally.
 I think people are looking for a new variety of spirits, not just your father’s Cutty Sark.”